 Art @ the Library

-New Westminster Public Library is pleased to provide a space for art exhibits which reflect the diverse cultural interests of New Westminster and its neighbourhoods.
+New Westminster Public Library is delighted to provide a space for art exhibits which reflect the diverse cultural interests of the community.
 We offer an accessible space for artists working in two-dimensional media, such as painting, drawing or photography in our Upstairs Art Space.
 Our Ramp Art Space is reserved for the library, community groups and local schools.

 Each year we select our monthly art exhibits for our Upstairs Art Space by a Call for Artists in the Summer/Fall of the previous year.
-A Community Art Selection Committee has been assembled to make sure the community and library's interests are echoed in the exhibits chosen.
-The Committee is comprised of three community members, one library trustee, and one library staff member who will use our outlined Criteria for Selection below to select the artists to exhibit each year.
+A Community Art Selection Committee make sure the community and library's interests are echoed in the exhibits chosen.
+The Committee is comprised of three community members, one library trustee, and one library staff member who use our outlined Criteria for Selection below to select the artists to exhibit each year.
 Our selection process for our art exhibits ensures that that we represent the varied community interests and artistic talents of New Westminster and beyond.

 Selected artists are given one-month showings.
 Priority will be given to exhibitors who live or work in the City of New Westminster and we encourage any artist or group who exhibited previously to apply with our new submission process.